 Let π be a (simplified) MELLpol cut free proof-net.
 We detail the shape of the flat proof structures contained in π .
-Let Rbe a flat proof structure of π .
-We will see that there are two cases: one with exactly one axiom-link (Fig. 6) and one without axiom (Fig. 7).
+Let R be a flat proof structure of π .
+There are cases: one with exactly one axiom-link (Fig. 7) and one without axiom (Fig. 6).

 Each flat proof structure occurring in π is either in a !-box or at the root of π .
-Hence R has conclusion edges labeled bF_1, \ldots, bF_k and exactly one negative conclusion edge e^- labeled G^{\perp} (the only conclusion if R is at the root of π).
+Hence R has conclusion edges labeled $\flat F_1, \ldots, \flat F_k$ and exactly one negative conclusion edge e^- labeled G^{\perp} (the only conclusion if R is at the root of π).